PX4/PX4-user_guide/en/contribute/dev_call.md

   </div>
 </div>

-The PX4 dev team and Community come together to discuss anything Community may be curious / having trouble about!
+The PX4 dev team and community come together to discuss any topic of interest to the community, ranging from sorting out issues to satisfying your curiosity.

 ## Who should attend: